THE

 ALICE turner

-Alice Turner joined the team in 2021 as part of her MSc placement from the University of Stirling.
+Alice Turner (MSc Student) joined the team in 2021 as part of her MSc placement from the University of Stirling.
 She was instrumental in helping us collect data in the Stirling and Glasgow areas for The British Carnivore Project.
 Having been inspired by her placement with us, Alice is now completing a fully-funded PhD at the University of Stirling on the behavioural impacts of urbanisation on wild beavers in Scotland.
 We are so excited to see her results and wish her the very best in her future!

 ESZTER jardan

-Eszter Jardan joined the team in 2021 as part of her MSc placement from the University of Stirling.
+Eszter Jardan (MSc Student) joined the team in 2021 as part of her MSc placement from the University of Stirling.
 She was instrumental in helping us collect data in Edinburgh and surrounding areas for The British Carnivore Project, and even won an award from her department for all the work she’s done!

 ELLIE-MAE norrie

-Ellie-Mae Norrie joined the team in 2021 after completing her BSc at the University of Hull.
-She worked as one of our research interns for The British Carnivore Project, and helped us collect data throughout Yorkshire and Lincolnshire.
+Ellie-Mae Norrie (Research Assistant) joined the team in 2021 after completing her BSc at the University of Hull.
+She worked as one of our research assistants for The British Carnivore Project, and helped us collect data throughout Yorkshire and Lincolnshire.
 She’s now working as a technician at Bishop Burton College, but hopes to rejoin our team soon for a PhD on the impact of urbanisation on peoples’ general well-being and attitudes towards wildlife, including (of course) British carnivores!

 SOPHIE tait & JOSH chatterton